 Chairman of the Board since May 2016 and Board member since 2014.
-Member of the Audit Committee and Chairman of the Remuneration Committee

-Education and previous experience: Bachelor of Business Administration, European University Bruxelles.
-M&A Advisor Paulsson Advisory AB, CEO of Formar Assistans AB, CEO Liv ihop AB (publ), CEO and deputy CEO of the business systems company IBS AB and CEO of the broker firm Lage Jonason AB.
+Chairman of the Audit Committee and the Remuneration Committee.
+Education and previous experience: Bachelor of Business Administration, Euro-pean University Bruxelles.
+CFO at Indiska Magasinet AB, M&A Advisor at Paulsson Advisory AB, CEO of Forma Assistans AB, CEO Liv ihop AB (publ), CEO, deputy CEO and EVP M&A of the business systems company IBS AB and CEO of the financial advisory firm Bankirfirman Lage Jonason AB.
 Corporate Finance experience from Mangold Fondkommission, Alfred Berg/ABN Amro Fondkommission and Booz & Co.